 We may use and share your health information for health care operations.
 “Operations” are activities that are necessary to operate our health plan and to make sure all of our members receive quality care.
 Examples of health care operations include the following:

-- To carry out medical reviews to define medical needs, level of care and to decide if there was a good reason for the services to perform audit functions
+- To carry out medical reviews to define medical needs, level of care and to decide if there was a good reason for the services.

 TO KEEP YOU INFORMED